Rupakrajput19/Rupakrajput19/README.md

 - 👋 Hi, I’m @Rupakrajput19(Ritu Kumar)
 - 👀 I’m interested in web developement.
 - 🌱 I’m currently learning programming language(JAVASCRIPT).
-- 🌱 I’m also learning HTML & CSS Frameworks like(Bootstrap,Tailwind CSS).
+- 🌱 I’m also learning HTML & CSS Frameworks like(Bootstrap).
 - 💞️ I’m looking to collaborate on job for growth in my skills.
 - 📫 How to reach me via my contact details email.